-Brian Skrudland (Peace River, AB) grew up playing his minor hockey in Saskatoon which lead him to play for the hometown Saskatoon Blades of the Western Hockey League.
-After competing in three seasons for the blue and yellow, Skrudland would finish his Junior career with 192 points and would later have his #10 jersey retired by the Saskatoon Blades franchise.
+Brian Skrudland (Peace River, AB) grew up playing his minor hockey in Saskatoon, which lead him to play for the hometown Saskatoon Blades of the Western Hockey League.
+After competing for three seasons in the blue and yellow, Skrudland finished his Junior career with 192 points.

-Over the course of Skrudland’s career, he compiled 124 goals, 219 assists, for 343 points, along with 1,107 penalty minutes.
-Brian Skrudland was inducted into the Saskatoon Sports Hall of Fame in 2008.
+Over the course of Skrudland’s career, he appeared in 881 regular season games, compiling 124 goals, 219 assists, along with 1,107 penalty minutes.
+Brian Skrudland was inducted into the Saskatoon Sports Hall of Fame in 2008 and has his #10 jersey retired by the Saskatoon Blades franchise.